 Essential oils can be great for us humans.
 Whether by diffusing them to release their scent into the air or by applying diluted versions to our skin, we can benefit from their properties.
 They have been used as medicine for centuries, and are now widely used in aromatherapy, cosmetics, and perfume.

-Potent and Potentially Toxic
+They are Potent and Potentially Toxic

-Essential oils can be dangerous because they are very potent.
+Essential oils can be dangerous because they are concentrated and very potent.
 They are usually made through the process of distillation using steam.
 It takes a whole lot of plant matter to produce a little essential oil.

 A few licks of essential oil or only a little on the skin can poison a dog.
 Signs of poisoning from essential oils can include: